Kunak

 NISCOPS supports Malaysia’s commitments under the Paris Agreement, the Convention on Biological Diversity and the United Nations’ Sustainable Development Goals (SDGs), by operationalizing climate smart agriculture in Sabah, Sarawak, and Peninsular Malaysia.
 NISCOPS is implemented by the Malaysian Palm Oil Board (MPOB) on behalf of the Government of Malaysia as well as IDH and Solidaridad Network on behalf of the donors.

-There are many opportunities to support this incredible landscape.
 Please click the ‘Contact the Initiative’ button on the left hand of the page to get in touch.